'I may be wrong and you may be right,

 How can we know and understand what exists?

-I have recently begun working on the second question, the epistemology of physics, where I explore what it means to understand the physical world.
-To me, the ontology and epistemology of physics are interrelated disciplines, although they are often practiced separately.
-Combining both will let us better understand what the world is made of but also the epistemic limitations that we face.
+I also work on the second question, the epistemology of physics, where I explore what it means to understand the physical world.
+To me, the ontology and epistemology of physics are deeply interrelated disciplines, though they are often practiced separately.
+Our theories tell us what exists, but understanding those theories requires grappling with how we access reality through mathematical structures, experimental data, and theoretical interpretation.
+Combining ontology and epistemology allows us to better understand both what the world is made of and the epistemic methods and limitations we face in discovering it.

 Main Question